shakedna1/wspc_rep/README.md

 Train:

-You can train a new model using the fit command.
+Train a new model using the fit command.

 You can train a new model using the same k (selecting k-best features using chi2) and t (clustering threshold) values of WSPC (450 and 0.18 respectively) or using a